ClimateCompatibleGrowth/GeoH2/README.md

 ### `get_weather_data` rule

+**Note:** This rule will also create the assign_country rule's output, as it uses that file.
 You can run this rule by entering the following command in your terminal:
 ```
 snakemake -j [NUMBER OF CORES TO BE USED] Cutouts/[COUNTRY ISO CODE]_[WEATHER YEAR].nc